mkelly1/UdacityProj2/README.txt

 Margo K Kelly
-Udacity Cloud DevOps Nanodegree Project 2 - CloudFormation 02/07/2021
+Udacity Cloud DevOps Nanodegree Project 2 - IaC with CloudFormation 02/07/2021

 Two AWS CloudFormation templates that create a simple web application along with the template's